Investing has a way of teaching a great life lesson: Our changing world can be unpredictable.

-This may be the simplest example for how to use options, and it’s also a common approach we call speculation.
+This may be the simplest example of how to use options, and it’s also a common approach we call speculation.
 You’re using your hunch or, hopefully, your market research to anticipate changes in the market then buying an option to take advantage if you’re right.

 Investors use options to speculate because it can create leverage, especially if you buy an out-of-the-money option and it goes in-the-money.
 Options have even more elaborate and elegant applications: